banks/banksco.de/content/p/2016-01-11-state-of-realtime-web-2016.md

 ### EventSource Cons

 - No IE support, not even IE 11 or Edge.
-- Never made if past a [draft proposal](https://w3c.github.io/eventsource/) and is no longer being worked on and remains only in the [WhatWG living standard](https://html.spec.whatwg.org/multipage/comms.html#server-sent-events), while it should still work for some time in supported browsers, this doesn't feel like a tech that people are betting on for the future.
+- Never made it past a [draft proposal](https://w3c.github.io/eventsource/), is no longer being worked on and remains only in the [WhatWG living standard](https://html.spec.whatwg.org/multipage/comms.html#server-sent-events).
+While it should still work for some time in supported browsers, this doesn't feel like a tech that people are betting on for the future.
-- Browser reconnect jitter/back-off policy is not under your control which could limit your ability to mitigate outages at scale just as well WebSocket Polyfills above.
+- Browser reconnect jitter/back-off policy is not under your control which could limit your ability to mitigate outages at scale just as with WebSocket Polyfills above.
 - Some older browser versions have incorrect implementations that look the same but don't support reconnecting or CORS.
 - Long-lived connections can still be closed early by restrictive proxies.
 - Streaming fallbacks below are essentially the same (with additional work to implement reconnect, data framing and message ids) with better browser support - you probably need them anyway for IE.